camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

 ---

 To create simple BPMN processes we provide a fluent builder API.
-With this API you can easily create basic processes in few lines of code.
-In the [generate process fluent api][1] quickstart we demonstrate how to create a rather complex process with 5 tasks and 2 gateways within less then 50 lines of code.
+With this API you can easily create basic processes in a few lines of code.
+In the [generate process fluent api][1] quickstart we demonstrate how to create a rather complex process with 5 tasks and 2 gateways within less than 50 lines of code.

-The fluent builder API is not nearly complete but provide you the following basic elements:
+The fluent builder API is not nearly complete but provides you with the following basic elements:

 * process
 * start event